Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Ease of Use

 If you want a machine where the process is automated, go for an automatic one.
 These machines are beginner-friendly and easier to use than semi-automatic ones and require very little input from you.
+There are even machines that will make a complete cappuccino or a latte with a press of a button.

 However, semi-automatic machines have more control and can make better espresso with practice.
 Consider how involved in the coffee and espresso-making process you want to be.